Whatcom Community College

 Issues with ctcLink or MyWCC?
 Call our Student Help Desk at 360-383-3410 for assistance.

 English Placement: Find your starting level in English through Informed Self-Placement.
+English 101 is the highest starting level for self-placement.

 The Running Start Enrollment Verification Form (EVF) must be completed with a high school contact each quarter before a Running Start student may enroll in college classes.
-This ensures that students are on track for high school graduation.
+This ensures that you are on track for high school graduation.
 (Exceptions can be made during high school breaks.
 Contact your WCC advisor for assistance.)

 If you need to know which WCC classes meet your graduating requirements, see your district's equivalency guide.

-You can enroll in classes in ctcLink on your own.
+New Students are required to meet with a WCC Advisor prior to enrolling.Completing your advising appointment prior to your enrollment date allows you to enroll as early as possible.
 To check when enrollment opens each quarter, view your Enrollment Date in ctcLink or refer to the Registration Calendar.

-Advising Support:
+Continued Advising Support:

-Watch the following Video: Understanding College Degrees
+If you're considering a degree, watch the following video: Understanding College Degrees

 Click here for upcoming New Student Orientation sessions!